 Lone Worker Security for Real Estate Agents

-Realtor lone worker safety has become a growing concern lately due to high profile news stories, such as Real Estate Agent Beverly Carter.
-Read about how realtors can benefit from lone worker safety.
+Realtor lone worker safety has become a growing concern lately due to high profile news stories of increased risks in Real Estate.

 This sector includes the companies and individuals involved in the process of selling and/or renting residential, commercial or industrial properties.
 Other responsibilities of those in real estate include investment management and services such as appraisals and inspections.

 Those in real estate often show properties alone, putting themselves in a compromising position and at a social risk.
 In fact, the term “lone worker” was first coined in 1986 after the disappearance of a London, UK based real estate agent during work hours.
 Suzy Lamplugh disappeared the day that she was called in for an appointment to show a potential client a property that was for sale.
 She was never found and was legally declared dead in 1993.
 It was her parents who brought the idea of lone worker safety into light by establishing the Suzy Lamplugh Trust to raise awareness about personal safety.
 Although spurred by a horrible tragedy, the Suzy Lamplugh Trust has allowed for the safety of many lone workers by suggesting precautions and preventative measures.

 Unfortunately, since this event, there have also been many similar occurrences, one of the more recent and well-known cases being Beverly Carter, an Arkansas Real Estate Agent.
 Beverly was said to be a target because she was ‘a woman that worked alone.’
 Sadly, Beverly was attacked, kidnapped and killed, displaying the need for even further lone worker safety precautions.

 Social risk aside, no one is immune to health emergencies, especially when working alone as those in real estate often do.
 It is important to prepare for any unfortunate natural health condition that can be sudden and dangerous.